Sample size and power calculations for causal inference of observational studies: Sample size and power calculation

-If $e(X)\sim \mathsf{Beta}(a, b)$, then there is a closed-form relation between $a,b,r$: $r = {a}/(a + b)$.
-Therefore, it suffices to identify the propensity score distribution if we find another easily computable relation between $a,b$ and the overlap measure $\phi$.
-The question now becomes how to specify such a $\phi$.
-Directly operating on the multivariate covariate $X$ is challenging; instead we operate on the propensity score $e(X)$, which is the coarsest balancing score \citep{rosenbaum1983central}.
-Let $f_z(u)$ be the density of the propensity score in arm $z$: $f_z(u) = \Pr(e(X) = u \mid Z = z)$.
-We propose to use the Bhattacharyya coefficient \citep{bhattacharyya1943measure} to measure the covariate overlap between two groups:
+If $e(X)\sim \mathsf{Beta}(a, b)$, then there is a closed-form relation between $a,b,r$: Therefore, it suffices to identify the propensity score distribution if we find another overlap measure $\phi$ easily computable from $a,b$.
+To this end, we look for a such $\phi$.
+Directly operating on the multivariate covariate $X$ is challenging; instead we operate on the propensity score $e(X)$, the coarsest balancing score \citep{rosenbaum1983central}.
+Let $f_z(u)$ be the density of $e(X)$ in arm $z$: $f_z(u) = f(e(X) = u \mid Z = z)$.
+We propose to use the Bhattacharyya coefficient \citep{bhattacharyya1943measure} to measure the covariate overlap between two arms:

-The Bhattacharyya coefficient $\phi$ satisfies $0 \leq \phi \leq 1$, with $\phi = 0$ if and only if the support of $f_0$ and $f_1$ does not overlap, whereas $\phi = 1$ if and only if $f_0 = f_1$ almost everywhere.
-Therefore, $\phi$ is an appropriate measure of overlap; we term it as the \emph{overlap coefficient} hereafter.
-We choose the Bhattacharyya coefficient because it has a major computable advantage in our context, established in the following proposition (the proof is relegated to Supplementary Material A.3). \begin{proposition} For $e(X)\sim \mathsf{Beta}(a, b)$, the overlap coefficient $\phi$ has a closed-form expression as a function of $(a,b)$:
+For two general densities, $0 \leq \phi \leq 1$ and $\phi = 0$ if and only if the support of $f_0$ and $f_1$ does not overlap, whereas $\phi = 1$ if and only if $f_0 = f_1$ almost everywhere.
+We term $\phi$ as the \emph{overlap coefficient} hereafter.
+In randomized trials, $f_0$ and $f_1$ are both point masses at $r$ and thus $\phi=1$, requiring no approximations.
+In observational studies where the Beta approximation is invoked, the Bhattacharyya coefficient has the major computational advantage in the following Proposition \ref{thm:phi-form}, satisfying our criteria for selecting the overlap measure. \begin{proposition} For $e(X)\sim \mathsf{Beta}(a, b)$ with $a,b>0$: \begin{enumerate} \item [(i)] the overlap coefficient $\phi$ is a function of $(a,b)$ with the closed-form expression: